-Memo in Opposition House Bill 1259 as Passed by the House
+Memo in Opposition House Bill 1259

-The members of Media Coalition believe that House Bill 1259 as passed by the House has several serious and significant constitutional infirmities.
+The members of Media Coalition believe that House Bill 1259 has several serious and significant constitutional infirmities.
 The trade associations and other organizations that comprise Media Coalition have many members throughout the country, including Louisiana: publishers, booksellers and librarians as well as manufacturers and retailers of recordings, films, videos and video games and their consumers.

 H.B.
-1259 as passed would make it a crime to transmit any electronic communication to anyone under 17 with the intent to "coerce", "abuse", "intimidate," "harass", "embarrass", or "cause emotional distress to another person."
+1259 would make it a crime to transmit any electronic communication with the intent to "coerce", "abuse", "intimidate," "harass", "frighten", "embarrass", or "cause emotional distress to another person."
 A violation would be punishable by up to six months in prison, a \$500 fine, or both.
-The law offers no definitions for coerce, abuse, intimidate, harass, embarrass, or cause emotional distress.
-The communication must be accessed by a person less than 17 years old but it is unclear if the communication must intended to embarrass or cause emotional distress to the recipient or if it can be intended to do so to a third person who may or may not be under 17.
-There is no requirement that the recipient or subject of the speech actually feel coerced, abused, intimidated, harassed, embarrassed or suffer emotional distress.
-Nor does the bill limit the crime to one to one communications among minors about a peer.
+The law offers no definitions for coerce, abuse, intimidate, harass, frighten, embarrass, or cause emotional distress.
+It is not limited to speech between minors and their peers.
+Nor is the law limited to one on one communications among minors.

-While protecting people from cyber bullying is an admirable goal, such a law cannot ignore First Amendment protection of speech.
+This bill is almost certainly unconstitutionally overbroad and vague.
+While protecting people from cyberbullying is an admirable goal, such a law cannot ignore First Amendment protection of speech.
 Speech is presumed to be protected by the First Amendment unless it falls into a few very narrow categories.
 As the Supreme Court stated in Free Speech Coalition v.
 Ashcroft, "As a general principle, the First Amendment bars the government from dictating what we see or read or speak or hear.
 The freedom of speech has its limits; it does not embrace certain categories of speech, including defamation, incitement, obscenity and pornography produced with children."
 535 U.S.1382, 1389 (2002).
 Content-based restrictions on speech are presumed to be invalid.
 R.A.V. v.
 City of St. Paul, 505 U.S. 377 (1992).